dotps1/HPTPMAndBitLocker/README.md

 **Highly customized BitLocker PowerShell Module for TPM Administration and BitLocker Administration for HP Workstations.**

 I have found the "MangeBde.exe" CLI tool a little cumbersome, so I am developing a "More Powerful" BitLocker PowerShell Module.
 Also, the BiosConfigurationUtility from HP is even more cumbersome to manage TPM, with the verbiage being slightly different between models, I need model specific configuration files for every pc I manage to activate and enable TPM.

 This Modules contains the following Functions:
-* Get-HPBiosSetupPasswordIsSet
+*Get-BitLockerStatus
-* Test-HPBiosSetupPassword
+*Get-UnEncryptedWorkstationsFromCMDB
-* Test-HPTPMEnabledAndActivated
+*Invoke-BitLockerWithTPMAndNumricalKeyProtectors
-* Invoke-HPTPM
+*Invoke-HPTPM
-* Get-BitLockerStatus
+*Set-HPBiosSetupPassword
-* Invoke-BitLockerWithTPMAndNumricalKeyProtectors
+*Test-HPBiosSetupPasswordIsSet
-* Get-UnEncryptedWorkstationsFromCMDB
+*Test-HPTPMEnabledAndActivated

-The first two functions are more for internal use of the module, the three HP tailored functions are *-HP* are tailored specifically for HP BIOS and TPM administration, essentially replacing the BiosConfigurationUtility usage TPM.
-The remaining functions can be used on any workstation.
+The three HP tailored functions are *-HP* are tailored specifically for HP BIOS and TPM administration, essentially replacing the BiosConfigurationUtility usage for TPM.
+The remaining functions can be used on any workstations.
 ```PowerShell
 # Configure TPM on HP Models:
 Import-Module .\HPTpmAndBitLocker.psm1